 “Maddie, I’m going to the Wallows’ house to check on Caleb.
-Come with me.”
+You’re coming with me.”

 Usually, Mom asked me to come with her when she went on errands, but she wasn’t asking this time.
 She commanded.
-I understood why; for some reason, she wanted to take all option out of this trip.
+For some reason, she wanted to take all option out of this trip.
 She was also daring me, following it with truth:

-I need to see Caleb?
+Caleb?
+She thinks I need to see Caleb?
 What?
-Wasn’t he the one who was alone, sick, abandoned by the family that he, by his behavior, had abandoned himself?
-He needed us.
+I needed to see Connie.
+Caleb was alone, sick, abandoned by the family that he, by his behavior, had abandoned himself?
+We didn’t need to see him; he needed us.